yeasin90/angular-features/README.md

 # Angular features in Web UI

-Whenever I learn something new, I like to implement a small demo with it.
+Whenever I learn something new, I like to implement a demo with it.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+In this repository, I will be adding tiny demos whenever I learn any topic.

 ## Development server